Home Region: Central Europe (Europe)

 Preceding Entity:

-Preceding: East Francia (de_east_francia) [continuation]
+Preceding: East Francia (de_east_francia) [continuity]

 Succeeding: Holy Roman Empire - Hohenstaufen and Welf Dynasties (de_empire_2) [continuity]